Eldrick19/eldrick19.github.io/actions/actions-and-ci.md

 ### (3) Separate `test` and `build` jobs <sub><sub>100m</sub></sub>

-We want to follow the CI step framework we mentioned above (build, test, notify).
+We want to follow the CI step framework we mentioned above (code, build, test).
 Let's reflect this by changing `node.js.yml` to be broken down into a `build` job followed by a `test` job:

 ````yaml
 name: Node CI